Building complex numbers

 )

-As follows from the geometric properties of roots of degree 5 of 1, their modules are equal to 1, on the complex plane they are located in the vertices of a regular pentagon with the centre at the origin of coordinates, and one of the roots is equal to the complex unit .
+As follows from the geometric properties of the roots of the 5th degree of 1, their modules are equal to 1, on the complex plane they are located at the vertices of a regular pentagon centered at the origin, and one of the roots is equal to the complex unit .

 Parametric curve on the complex plane

-Let's set an array of 200 points of the parameter in the defined range and calculate the array of points of the parametric curve.
+Setting an array of 200 parameter points in the set range, we will calculate the array of points of the parametric curve.

 t = collect(range(0, 4pi, length=200));